 On one hand, that’s not such a hard sell.
 Few people would come out and say that they don’t like Puget Sound.
-Who doesn’t like orcas?
-Or salmon, or a sunrise over the Cascades.
-Opposing Puget Sound?
+Who doesn’t like orcas — or salmon, or sunrises over the Cascades?
+But opposing Puget Sound?
 Why, that would be like opposing oxygen or the air we breathe.
 We’re all fans.
 We get it.

 On the other hand, we tend to assume that there will be enough oxygen for us to breathe tomorrow and the next day.
 We support the concept, but we don’t necessarily worry about it.